MicrosoftDocs/defender-docs/defender/threat-intelligence/sorting-filtering-and-downloading-data.md

 ## Sorting data

-The sorting function on each data tab lets users quickly sort our data sets by the column values.
+The sorting function on each data tab lets you quickly sort our data sets by the column values.
 By default, most results are sorted by **Last seen** (descending) so that the most recently observed results appear at the top of the list.
 This default sorting order immediately provides insight on the current infrastructure of an artifact.

 Currently, all data sets are sortable by the following **First seen** and **Last seen** values: